tolstoyevsky/pieman/README.md

 Specifies whether to install the Mender client to provide for OTA updates.

-Note that the OTA updates support is currently limited to 32-bit Raspbian for Raspberry Pi 3 Model B.
+Note that the OTA updates support is currently limited to 32-bit Raspberry Pi OS for Raspberry Pi 3 Model B.

 ##### MENDER_ARTIFACT_NAME="release-1_1.7.0"